NBC Publishes 200,000 Tweets Tied To Russian Trolls - Slashdot

 I'm having fun!
 It's the GP that's whinging.

+It's about Twitter, it's tech news.
+If you don't like it, don't read the fucking article or posts.
+Jesus, you're a delicate little snowflake.

+No. It's been 18 months of Russia, Russia, Russia.
+They have to eat it.
+They put it on the plate, they cannot leave the table until it's gone.

 You just put your lips together, and blow.
-(Score:3)
+(Score:2, Funny)

 Putin, that is.